 Vitamin C has many skin benefits and has been used and studied for years.
 It is one of the most proven skin care ingredients.
-Vitamin C is an antioxidant that neutralizes free radicals that damage your skin cells.
+This potent antioxidant neutralizes free radicals that damage your skin cells.

 One drawback to Vitamin C is that it can degrade quickly when exposed to the air or light.
-When your Vitamin C serum oxidizes, it not only becomes ineffective, it can actually be damaging to your skin because oxidized Vitamin C may form free radicals.
+When your Vitamin C serum oxidizes, it not only becomes ineffective, it can actually be damaging to your skin because oxidized ascorbic acid may form free radicals.

 Many reputable companies make Vitamin C serums that are somewhat stabilized.
 They use additives that stave off oxidation or encapsulation technology.
 Look for a name brand that has a good reputation and makes a lot of Vitamin C products.

 A good Vitamin C facial serum will list the percentage of Vitamin C either on the package or the website.
 It must contain an effective dose to do any good.
 Many cheap products on the market are useless.

 It can take time for your skin to adjust to using Vitamin C. Starting out with the strongest product available may produce irritation.
 Look for a product that contains around 10% of L-ascorbic acid to start if you’ve never tried Vitamin C serums before.

 Pay extra attention to areas prone to wrinkling like the forehead, and around the mouth.
 A facial serum may not be suitable for your eyes because of the strength of the product and lack of moisture.

 You can increase the effectiveness of Vitamin C products with exfoliation.
-Removing dead skin cells with a scrub, loofah, or peel help enable the Vitamin C to get to living skin.
+Removing dead skin cells with a scrub, loofah, or peel will help enable the Vitamin C to get to living skin.